naiquevin/sphinx-doc.el/README.md

 Known Issues
 ------------

+* The parser is whitespace-sensitive.
+If there are trailing spaces at the end of the function definition line, then the parser will fail.
+  Also, if you do not have at  before the type name in your type-hints, then the parser will fail.

 * When calling the function interactively, if the cursor is not on the head of a function definition (ie. the keyword `def`, function name or the parenthesized list of the formal parameters) it either shows